Working in a Registered CTU

 For a full role description, and to apply, please click here.

-Contract type: Fixed term (for 12 months in the first instance)
+Contract type: Fixed term for 1 year in the first instance

 Working pattern: Full time